Skip to main content

 FROM geoip_url

 In order to perform low-latency IP lookups in ClickHouse, we'll leverage dictionaries to store key -> attributes mapping for our GeoIP data in-memory.
 ClickHouse provides an ip_trie dictionary structure to map our network prefixes (CIDR blocks) to coordinates and country codes.
-The following specifies a dictionary using this layout and the above table as the source.
+The following query specifies a dictionary using this layout and the above table as the source.

 CREATE DICTIONARY ip_trie (